Carmel Child Custody Attorney Serving The Indianapolis Area

 - Civil contempt: You can file a contempt of court action if all else fails, which can create an arrest warrant in the name of your ex-spouse.

 A cursory glance at the proceedings behind child custody, visitation, and child support reveals the underlying complexities and potential frustrations.
-Prepare your case with confidence by allowing our Carmel child custody lawyers handle it for you.
+Prepare your case with confidence by allowing our child custody lawyers in Carmel & Indianapolis, Indiana, handle it for you.
 We are well-versed with legalese, the law, and litigation, capable of standing up for your rights in court or in the conference room.
-We can also assist with child custody and support matters that arise from paternity and legal separation.
+Our lawyers can also assist with child custody and support matters that arise from paternity and legal separation.